 Some of Kim’s favorite non-BookEnds authors are Jojo Moyes, Liane Moriarty, Dean Koontz, Harlan Coben, Cammie McGovern and Kate Morton.
 Her favorite TV shows are “Dark”, “Stranger Things”, “Mozart in the Jungle”, “Poldark”, and “This is Us”.
 For more updates on Kim's wishlist, check here: MSWL.

 Jessica is looking for a wide range of prescriptive and narrative nonfiction, but is particularly looking for unique, entertaining voices (think Mary Roach or Sarah Vowell.
-She’d like to see more memoirs and true crime, and projects related to food and science.
+She’d like to see more memoirs and true crime, and projects related to food and science, including cookbooks.
 In terms of fiction, she wants romance of all heat levels (including inspirational and category romance), upmarket fiction, women's fiction, mysteries, thrillers, and suspense.
 She's open to light and funny reads, as well as darker ones.
 She's looking for books that celebrate diversity in all its forms.
 In no particular order, she'd especially love to see more books featuring Asian characters, adoption issues, the Amish, coroners and morticians, physically and emotionally tortured heroes, and women who kick ass.
 Please note that Jessica is not looking for paranormals, sci-fi/fantasy, young adult or children's books at this time.
 Check out Jessica's #MSWL tweets and #MSWL posts on the BookEnds site for more specifics on what she wants to represent.
 To submit to Jessica, please go to the following link: https://querymanager.com/query/JessicaAlvarez

 Moe is interested in fiction for adults, young adults, and the middle-grade reader.
 When it comes to all subsets and ages for science fiction and fantasy, she loves easily-accessible sci-fi, imaginative fantasy locales, and pain-in-the-ass heroines.
 She's looking for most MG and YA genres including contemporary, horror, magical realism, and anything LGBTQ-centric.
 She also loves being surprised by books she never knew she wanted!
-On her adult romance radar are all things m/m and m/f—plus everything in between—within all heat levels and genres, including both category and single-title romance.
+On her adult romance radar are all things m/m and m/f—plus everything in between—within all heat levels and genres.
+Moe is also open to select narrative nonfiction titles dealing with LGBT+ history, theatre, and music theory.
 For the most up-to-date wants, see her #MSWL tweets, #MSWL page, and various #MSWL posts on the BookEnds site.